zeelsheladiya/OurDB-Database/README.md

  - You can watch the video of how to use ourdb database on ourdb youtube channel.
  - here is the link :- [click here](https://www.youtube.com/watch?v=2e2Mfs0TdUI)

+## Other Syantax related help
+ - you can check ourdb_database/syntax.txt where you can find all updated syntax.

 ## Features

 - Light weight (size less than 2mb)